Pac-12 Conference: NCAA conference realignment (2021–2023)

 In September 2023, Yahoo!
 Sports reported that the Pac-12 is "expected to operate as a two-member conference at least for [2024–25]" and would be recognized under a two-year grace period, until 2026, to meet conference requirements in the NCAA bylaws.

-On September 8, 2023, Oregon State and Washington State filed a lawsuit against the Pac-12 and Commissioner George Kliavkoff in Washington State Superior Court for control of the conference and its assets.
+On September 8, 2023, Oregon State and Washington State filed a lawsuit against the Pac-12 and Kliavkoff in Washington State Superior Court for control of the conference and its assets.
 They contended that the departing schools, under the conference constitution, forfeited their right to participate in governing the conference by publicly declaring their intention to leave, and that if they retain control they might use it to dissolve the league and drain its millions of dollars in assets.
 On November 14, 2023, Judge Gary Libey of the Whitman County, Washington, Superior Court ruled in favor of the two schools.
 The University of Washington (UW) filed an emergency motion to keep the two schools from gaining full control of the conference for the 2023–24 academic year; a Washington Supreme Court commissioner granted UW's motion on November 28, 2023.
 However, this was overturned on December 15, 2023, by the Washington State Supreme Court, giving Oregon State and Washington State sole control of the Pac-12, meaning the departing schools will no longer be able to vote on conference decisions.

 On December 5, 2023, Oregon State and Washington State announced that they had entered into a football alliance with the Mountain West Conference (MW) for the 2024 season.
 With the alliance, both programs will play three home games and three away games against MW opponents.
 The West Coast Conference (WCC) has invited both schools to join as affiliate members for basketball and most other non-football sports.
 Both partnerships are expected to last from the fall of 2024 to the spring of 2026.
 Washington State will also participate in the Mountain West for baseball, but Oregon State, a three-time College World Series champion, will become a baseball independent.

 After the ten schools departed, the conference continued using the Pac-12 name and branding for at least the 2024–25 academic year.
 Oregon State and Washington State were nicknamed the "Pac-2" by media outlets, to the point that a game between the two teams during the 2023 football season was jokingly dubbed the "Pac-2 Championship Game" by fans.